waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Objective:** Find the secret Team Rocket entrance.
 *   **Key Observation:** A Black Belt guard at (1, 6) disappears when I approach the bookshelf at (7, 1).
 He reappears if I move away from this area, which seems to reset the puzzle state.
 *   **Hypothesis 1 (Invalidated):** The puzzle is a rapid, timed sequence.
 All attempts to interact with the warp tile (7, 3), the incense burner (6, 1), the pharmacist (4, 3), or the guard's original spot (1, 6) immediately after the guard disappears have failed because moving away from the bookshelf resets the puzzle.
 This entire line of reasoning is considered BUSTED.
-*   **Current Hypothesis (To Be Tested):** The bookshelf interaction creates a *permanent change*.
-The guard's reappearance is a red herring.
-The warp tile at (7, 3) is likely a `WARP_CARPET_DOWN` that is only activated after the bookshelf event. **Test Plan:** 1.
-Trigger the guard's disappearance.
-2. Trigger the bookshelf event.
-3. Deliberately move away to let the puzzle visually reset.
-4. Return to the warp tile at (7, 3) and press 'Down' to test for activation.
+*   **Hypothesis 2 (Invalidated):** The bookshelf event enables the warp at (7, 3).
+Attempts to activate the warp by standing on it, pressing 'A', or pressing 'Down' have all failed.
+This hypothesis is BUSTED.
+*   **New Hypothesis (To Be Tested):** The bookshelf event changes the state of another object in the room.
+The next logical step is to interact with the Pharmacist at (4, 3). **Test Plan:** 1.
+Trigger bookshelf event.
+2. Go to (4, 2) and interact with the Pharmacist.

 ## V. Future Development Ideas